Our expertise in railway systems refers mainly to experimental setup and testing, modeling techniques and simulation analysis.

 Experimental and testing facilities

-The LEMSC, the UCL Laboratory of Mechanical Testing, Structure and Civil Engineering (iMMC/LEMS), has, since its foundation in 1972, acquired a strong expertise in the field of experimental set-up and testing of railway infrastructure.
+The UCLouvain Laboratory of Mechanical Testing, Structure and Civil Engineering (iMMC/LEMSC), has, since its foundation in 1972, acquired a strong expertise in the field of experimental set-up and testing of railway infrastructure.

 The laboratory is accredited following standard EN ISO 17025.